Owning a generator ensures that you have access to power during an emergency. Operating one can be challenging.

 Since the exhaust may contain carbon monoxide, proceed with caution when you are working around an operating generator.

-Steps for Building a DIY Soundproof Generator Enclosure
+Steps to Build a DIY Generator Sound Enclosure

 The goal of building a DIY soundproof generator enclosure is to decrease the noise output of your equipment by at least 20%, or to drop the decibel measurement under 50.
 Achieving either outcome gives you a successful experience.